Gerard Maguire: Producing and writing

 While producing a film adaptation of a novel during the mid-1980s, he replaced the screenwriter originally working on the screenplay.
-Contacted by Columbia Pictures, he flew to California to discuss the project, he met producer and then Senior Vice-President Jane Alsobrook.
+Contacted by Columbia Pictures, he flew to California to discuss the project, he met producer and then Senior Vice-president Jane Alsobrook.
 He soon began a romantic relationship and Maguire ended up staying in Los Angeles for the next several years.
-In 1993, he and Lance Peters co-wrote Gross Misconduct later directed by George T. Miller and, the following year, wrote Seduce Me: Pamela Principle 2 and was the script supervisor for Tunnel Vision.
+In 1993, he and Lance Peters co-wrote Gross Misconduct, later directed by George T. Miller and, the following year, wrote Seduce Me: Pamela Principle 2 and was the script supervisor for Tunnel Vision.
 He was also involved in acting workshops with actors such as Jon Voight among others.

 Return to Australia

 In 1995, he moved back to Australia with Alsobrook when she accepted a position as president of Australia's largest independent film production and distribution company, REP. During the mid-to-late 1990s, Maguire appeared in the television movies Heart of Fire, The Fury Within and The Finder as well as the guest appearances on the television series Water Rats, Murder Call and All Saints.
-He became a voice actor, eventually narrating hundreds of commercials and, in 1995, was the voice of Titanium Man in the cartoon Iron Man.
+He became a voice actor, eventually narrating hundreds of commercials and, in 1995, was the voice of Titanium Man in the series Iron Man.
 During the 2000 Summer Olympics in Sydney, he was the announcer during the diving events.

+Return to USA

-Following the September 11 attacks, he moved to the United States allowing his wife to be closer to her family in Sedona, Arizona.
+Following the September 11 attacks, Maguire moved to the United States allowing his wife to be closer to her family in Sedona, Arizona.
 Although continuing to be involved in a number of film projects with his wife, he also became involved in local theatre agreeing to appear in theatrical performances with the Canyon Moon Theatre Company and, in April 2002, appeared as the narrator in Side By Side By Sondheim at the Old Marketplace in West Sedona.

-Internet film

 Maguire continued working as a voice actor during the next several years via the internet.
 After a five-year absence, Maguire made an appearance in the 2007 independent film Brothel.